 Source: S&P Dow Jones Indices LLC, CRSP.
 Data as of Dec 29, 2017.
-Outperformance is based upon equal weighted fund counts.
+Outperformance is based upon equal-weighted fund counts.
 All index returns used are total returns.
-Chart is provided for illustrative purposes.
+The chart is provided for illustrative purposes.
 Past performance is no guarantee of future results.

 Chart 3: Active Fund Performance Persistence

 Source: S&P Dow Jones Indices.
 Data as of 31st March, 2018

 As much as we want to believe that there are many people out there (especially professionals) who can accurately predict when is the best time to get in and out of the market, or to switch from one asset class to another to beat the market, and as much as we want to believe in the bragging of some people who say they can do it and have consistently done so, there are sufficient data to show that this is not the case.
 As chart 1 and 2 show, most managers cannot beat the markets whether in the short or long term.
 Chart 3 shows us that even for those who could, they could not beat it consistently.